 Using Free File Fillable Forms only makes sense if you’re already experienced and comfortable with filing your own business taxes by hand—and if those taxes aren’t too complex.
-If you check all the above, and you don’t want to do your taxes with a pencil, then the Free File Fillable Forms are a great choice.
+If all the above applies and you don’t want to do your taxes with a pencil, then the Free File Fillable Forms are a great choice.

 If your business entity is more complex than a sole prop or an LLC, a far better option is to find and hire an accountant who can file your taxes for you.

 If you expect to miss your filing deadline, don’t worry about the IRS throwing the book at you for not filing your taxes.
 You can always apply for an extension.

 While this gives you some extra breathing room for getting your tax preparation complete, it’s important to note that you still have to pay your estimated taxes by the original deadline.

 Further reading: How to File for a Business Tax Extension (Federal)

 Most businesses are required to pay taxes four times a year in estimated tax installments.